Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 21 Oktober 2024 03.23.58 UTC
+- WIB: Senin, 21 Oktober 2024 04.21.47 UTC
-- WITA: Senin, 21 Oktober 2024 04.23.58 UTC
+- WITA: Senin, 21 Oktober 2024 05.21.47 UTC
-- WIT: Senin, 21 Oktober 2024 05.23.58 UTC
+- WIT: Senin, 21 Oktober 2024 06.21.47 UTC

 Kutipan Inspiratif:
-"Success depends upon previous preparation, and without such preparation there is sure to be failure."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: success
+Kategori: nature